 Most definitely, yes!

 I certainly do see The Rose Tree products as a bit of treat (and yet, you’d be surprised that they come at very accessible prices!)
-I see these products as something that’s good for me and at the same time feels like a nice moment I’ve taken to look after myself and my skin.
+I see these products as something that’s good for me.
+But at the same time feels like a nice moment I’ve taken to look after myself and my skin.

 And with all I’ve been through in the last year or so, is it really that hard to believe that all you need to feel better, after all, are simpler, healthier ingredients that are good for body, mind and soul?